Danger Room Tactics: Dr. Strange and Wong (Updated June 2025)

 Now, you can of course sub out any number of characters for non-affiliated models.
 You can also sub out anything that you’re not interested in.
 Dropping one of the three threat models for another four threat model is probably a good idea.

-For your tactics cards, I’d start with the four Defenders cards, your two restricted cards of choice, and then any character specific cards you would like to lean on.
+For your tactics cards, start with the four Defenders cards, two restricted cards of choice, and then any character specific cards that would be good to lean on.
 Heroes for Hire is an obvious choice.
 I’m partial to Go Get ‘em Tiger, although I don’t know that the meta finds it to be a great card.

 I don’t think this roster needs Patch Up particularly, since Wong and Dr. Strange both bring some level of healing to the table.
-It’s still a strong card if that’s what you’re into.
+It’s still a strong card if that’s a priority.

-Here’s an example selection, depending on which characters you are planning to lean on.
+Here’s an example selection, depending on which characters are in the roster.

 Pentagrams of Farallah